-The Office of Student Organizations & Leadership helps organize new clubs, coordinates leadership development, helps with the management of major campus programs and manages the Student Center programs.
-The office advises the Student Government Association (SGA), the Inter-Greek Council and the Coordinators of Activities and Programming Events (CAPE).
+The Office of Campus Programming and Leadership helps organize new clubs and coordinates leadership development, helps with the management of major campus programs and manages the Student Center programs.
+The office advises the Inter-Greek Council (IGC), Senior Week, the Enterprise Yearbook, and the Coordinators for Activities and Programming Events (CAPE).
 It provides information and guidance on planning and presenting events and programs, prepares an activities calendar and keeps the roster of organizations.
-The office is located in the Student Center.
+There are currently 50 clubs recognized on campus.
+Visit the SNHU website for a complete listing.